Rajpratik71/sheepdog-wiki/General-protocol-support-(iSCSI-and-NBD).md

 ## iSCSI

-(If you are not familiar with iSCSI terms like target, initiator, or session, the page on wikipedia: http://en.wikipedia.org/wiki/ISCSI would be helpful)

 iSCSI support of sheepdog is provided by tgt, Linux SCSI target framework ( https://github.com/fujita/tgt ).
 If you want to attach VDIs of sheepdog via iSCSI, you need to install tgt.

 ### 1. Install and launch tgt